-When it comes to decision-making, how many hours are spent in meetings per month?

-The Consistory includes 9 members who are elected by the congregation to fill rotating 3 year offices.
-Consistory members lead ministries that include Finance, Welcoming & Fellowship, Service & Missions, and Youth & Education, Worship and Music and Property.
-Each ministry meets 2 hours monthly.

-• Think of a time when action had to be taken quickly, for example when a crisis or disaster occurred.
+- When it comes to decision-making, how many hours are spent in meetings per month?
+The Consistory includes 12-16 members who are elected by the congregation to fill rotating 3 year offices.
+Consistory members lead ministries that include Finance, Welcoming & Fellowship, Service & Missions, and Youth & Education.
+Each ministry meets 2 hours monthly. - Think of a time when action had to be taken quickly, for example when a crisis or disaster occurred.
 How was that accomplished?

-On Friday, March 13, 2020 the Pennsylvania Governor ordered all non-essential businesses to close due to Covid-19.
-The following Sunday, March 15, our pastor led worship from her home on Facebook live.
-Consistory held an emergency meeting (via Zoom) and approved expenditures for purchasing the proper camera equipment and software to record in the sanctuary.
-We continue to live-stream every Sunday which has been valuable to our shut-in's, those who winter in Florida, those who grew up at Zion's and moved away, and new friends who may not have been acquainted with Zion's.
+Summer 2016.
+A local building in downtown Greenville was crumbling and fell onto the Good Shepherd Center, rendering it dangerous and condemned.
+Zion's offered the Good Shepherd Center, rendering it dangerous and condemned.
+Zion's offered temporary space for Good Shepherd to continue its ministry of Community Clinic.

-Can you provide the next minister with a copy of an organization structure, bylaws and/or annual report to further explain the patterns of the church's activity and governance?
+• Can you provide the next minister with a copy of an organization structure, bylaws and/or annual report to further explain the patterns of the church's activity and governance?
 Yes